ezakhar/help/en/basics/use-training-plan.md

 ### How to purchase a training plan {#purchase}

 1.You can select a suitable training plan in the **Training plans store**.
-In order to proceed to te Store:
+In order to proceed to the Store:

 * Select the "Training plans" item in the menu to the left if you use Staminity via mobile app;
 * OR open the "Plans store" link located on the main page of the website [https://staminity.com](https://staminity.com)